-Between dust mites and dead skin, spilled food and drink, bladder leaks (and worse), mattress pads collect some gross stuff.
+Between dust mites and dead skin, spilled food and drinks, bladder leaks (or worse), mattress pads collect some gross stuff.
 So how do we clean them?
 The fact is, since mattress pads come in an assortment of materials — cotton, plastic-backed, foam, egg crate, down — there is no universal way to do it.
-That's why we asked green cleaning expert Leslie Reichert for advice on tackling this chore.
-Not only does she know the best way to clean, she keeps it green.
+That's why TODAY Home asked green-cleaning expert Leslie Reichert for advice on tackling this chore.
+Not only does she know the best way to clean, she keeps it eco-friendly.

-"Most manufacturers recommend cleaning cotton mattress pads at least every two or three months, depending on use," says Reichert.
-"Always follow the instructions on the care label but, as a general rule, machine wash on warm or cool using a mild detergent."
+"Most manufacturers recommend cleaning cotton mattress pads at least every two or three months, depending on use," said Reichert.
+"Always follow the instructions on the care label, but, as a general rule, machine wash on warm or cool using a mild detergent."

-Always follow the instructions on the care label of the pad.
-As a rule, vinyl-backed mattress pads can be machine washed in cold or warm water on a gentle cycle, using mild detergent.
+Always follow the instructions on the care label of the pad, but, in general, vinyl-backed mattress pads can be machine washed in cold or warm water on a gentle cycle using mild detergent.
 Never use bleach on these pads, cautions Reichert, as it may damage the backing.
-Also, to assure an equal distribution of laundry detergent, allow the machine to fill with water, add the detergent, swish to mix, then add the pad.
+Also, to assure an equal distribution of laundry detergent, allow the machine to fill with water, add the detergent, swish to mix and then add the pad into it.

 If air drying is recommended, hang the pad outside on a clothesline.
-If you do not have clothespins to fasten the pad to the clothesline, drape across the line with the vinyl side up.
+If you don't have clothespins to fasten the pad to the clothesline, drape across the line with the vinyl side facing up.
 Once that side is dry, drape the pad across the line with the cotton side up.

 To avoid odors, mold or mildew, make sure the pad is completely dry before putting it on the bed.

-Be sure to follow manufacturer's instructions before cleaning foam mattress pads because foam pads are more delicate than fabric pads.
+Be sure to follow manufacturer's instructions before cleaning foam mattress pads because foam pads are more delicate than fabric versions.
 They can shred and tear in washing machines and melt when dried at high temperatures.
-"Your best bet is to spot clean them," says Reichert.
+"Your best bet is to spot clean them," Reichert said.

 To spot clean, begin by vacuuming both sides of the pad.
-Next, clean stains with an enzyme-based cleaner such as Oxi-Clean or a solution made from equal parts water, distilled white vinegar and lemon juice.
-To keep the stain from spreading, start applying cleaner on the outside of the stain, working in circles toward the center.
+Next, clean stains with an enzyme-based cleaner, such as Oxi-Clean or a solution made from equal parts water, distilled white vinegar and lemon juice.
+To keep the stain from spreading, start applying cleaner on the outside of the stain and work in circles toward the center.
 Allow the cleaning solution to sit on the stain for 15 to 20 minutes.
 Rinse by soaking a clean sponge in cool water and blotting water into the stained area.
-Remove rinse water by blotting with a clean towel.
+Remove water by blotting with a clean towel.
 Continue until most moisture is removed.
 Or, remove excess water using a wet/dry vacuum.
 Allow pad to air dry by laying it on a flat surface, turning occasionally so it can dry evenly.

-If you don't have the space or time needed to dry a foam pad, consider spot cleaning or replacing the pad.
+If you don't have the space or time needed to dry a foam pad, consider spot cleaning or replacing the pad altogether.

-The first step to cleaning an egg crate is to vacuum it on both sides to remove obvious dirt.
-If the manufacturer's care label indicates that the egg crate is machine washable, wash it only in a commercial or oversize washer because agitator-type machines may tear the foam, advises Reichert.
+The first step to cleaning an egg crate is to vacuum it on both sides to remove dirt and debris.
+If the manufacturer's care label indicates that the egg crate is machine washable, wash it only in a commercial or oversize washer because agitator-type machines may tear the foam, Reichert suggests.
 Use a gentle cycle and a small amount of mild detergent.

 If machine washing is not an option, consider spot-cleaning the egg crate.
 Spray the stained areas with a solution made from equal parts water, distilled white vinegar and lemon juice.
 Allow it to sit for 15-20 minutes.
 Rinse the stained areas completely in the shower.
 Fold and press the egg crate or use a wet/dry vacuum to remove excess water.